KxSystems/docs-v1/docs/language/datatypes.md

-> Ontology asks _What exists?_, to which the answer is _Everything_.
-> — W.V.O.
-Quine, _Word and Object_

-The _datatype_ of an object is given as a short int: positive for an homogeneous list, negative for an atom.
+The _datatype_ of an object is given as a short int: positive for a vector, negative for an atom.
 A mixed list has type `0h`.
 ```q
 q)type 5                      / integer atom
 -6h